Timothy-Dement/OULAD/NOTES.md

 Overall, this affects 2,866 out of 173,913 records in the original studentAssessment.csv file (~1%).

+- There ARE vle interactions on Day Zero

 # QUESTIONS

 - Problem with training on future and testing on past?